 Full member of the British Geriatric Society

-Full member of the British Association for Parenteral and Enteral Nutrition
+Full member of the Association of Physicians for GB and Ireland and Executive Member

 Member of the Association of Physicians of Region No 1

 British Geriatric Society Elizabeth Brown prize 1997 for the best scientific presentation.